Werkspot/javascript/README.md

     var fullName = 'Bob ' + this.lastName;
     ```

-  - Strings longer than 80 characters should be written across multiple lines using string concatenation.
+  - Strings longer than 80 characters should be written in array and concatenated with `join()`.
   - Note: If overused, long strings with concatenation could impact performance. [jsPerf](http://jsperf.com/ya-string-concat) & [Discussion](https://github.com/airbnb/javascript/issues/40)

     ```javascript